Report flooding

 You are responsible for lateral drains within (under) your property boundary.

-Anglian Water are responsible for drains outside your property boundary, shared sewers and public sewers who is the local water and sewerage company.
+Anglian Water are responsible for drains outside your property boundary, shared sewers and public sewers and are one of the local water and sewerage companies.

 If you're connected to the public sewer system, they're responsible for the pipes that are outside your property.
 You're responsible for pipes within your property boundary.

-You can find out more on the Anglian Water website.
+You can find out more on the Anglian Water website and the Severn Trent Water website about what each company is responsible for in your area.

 The Environment Agency is the leading public body protecting and improving the environment.